-Sustainable Environmental Design (SED) engages with real-life problems that affect buildings and cities across the world.
+The AA School’s Sustainable Environmental Design (AA SED) programme engages with real-life problems that affect buildings and cities across the planet.
 Design research for the SED MSc and MArch course follows a process of adaptive architecturing, driven by evidence-based performance criteria attuning built form and its constituents to natural rhythms and inhabitant activities.
-Key objectives of all AA SED projects are: to improve environmental quality in cities, achieve independence from non-renewable energy sources and to develop an environmentally sustainable architecture that is capable of adapting to changing climates and urban environments.
+Key objectives are to improve environmental quality in cities, achieve independence from non-renewable energy sources, and develop an environmentally sustainable architecture capable of adapting to changing climates and urban environments.

 The taught programme is structured in two consecutive phases.
 Phase I is organised around team projects involving MSc and MArch students in experimental and computational studies applying the knowledge and tools introduced in weekly lectures and software workshops.
-In Phase II, MSc and MArch design research develops independently following individual research agendas that reflect students’ home climates, urban contexts and specific environmental interests.
+In Phase II, MSc and MArch students engage in design research individually following research agendas that reflect students’ home climates, urban contexts and specific environmental interests.
 Dissertation projects address a wide range of climates, urban morphologies and building typologies.
-MSc candidates complete the 12-month course with a design research project that documents the architectural potential and applicability of their chosen topic in its geographic and climatic context.
-The MArch cycle extends over a 16-month period that culminates in a specific design application for a given site and design brief.
+MSc candidates explore the architectural potential and applicability of their research findings within their chosen context.
+MArch dissertations culminate in a specific design application for a given site and design brief.
 In the last ten years SED students have engaged in over 500 projects spread around some 60 countries and 150 cities ranging from 0 to 60 degrees North and South of the Equator, and from 125 West to 140 East of Greenwich.

 Lecture Courses & Workshops

 Adaptive Architecturing, Term 1 Providing local architectural solutions to global issues requires an understanding of what makes a good environment for occupants and how this may vary across climates, building types and individual preferences.
 How does architecture contribute to making good environments and can it reclaim its historical role as a tool of sustainable environmental design?
 This course introduces a generative framework for an adaptive, culturally sensitive, occupant-centred architecture seeking a symbiotic relationship with the city.